Group,Of,Young,People,Sitting,At,A,Cafe,,Talking,And

 Digital Fitness Centers

-In response to some alarming mental health trends (particularly for Gen Z), many colleges have placed special emphasis on the importance of physical and mental health of their student body as they prepare to return to campus in the fall.
-They believe that focusing on this will help students manage the stresses of college life and help improve their academic performance.
+In response to some alarming mental health trends (particularly for Gen Z), many colleges have placed special emphasis on the importance of the physical and mental health of their student body as they prepare to return to campus in the fall.
+They believe that focusing on easy gym access will help students manage the stresses of college life and help improve their academic performance.

 While most every campus typically invests in a primary gym and/or rec center, a new tech-centric approach that many schools are turning to is smaller, cutting-edge fitness centers in each dormitory.
-These community amenities can be used for a variety of fitness-related purposes, with the most common applications including:
+These community amenities can be used for a variety of fitness-related purposes to improve student life, with the most common applications including:

 • Yoga studios